-Provide you with advanced knowledge and insights about social psychological issues of negotiation and related organisational behaviour;
+1. possess advanced knowledge and insights about social psychological issues of negotiation and related organisational behaviour;

-gain a broad, intellectual understanding of the central concepts in negotiation, as they apply in a variety of contexts;
+2. be able to explain central concepts in negotiation, as they apply in a variety of contexts;

-familiarize you with multiple approaches to resolving unproductive negotiations;
+4. apply multiple approaches to resolving unproductive negotiations;

-help you acquire negotiation skills and understand how to create value and reach mutually beneficial agreements;
+5. employ negotiation skills and understand how to create value and reach mutually beneficial agreements;

-build confidence in your negotiation skills.
+7. have increased your confidence in your negotiation skills.

 Once available, timetables will be published here.